devcartel/pyrfa/pyrfa/README.md

 ### Pause and Resume

 __Pyrfa.pauseAll()__
-Pause all subscription on all domains.
+Pause all subscriptions on all domains.
 Updates are conflated during the pause.

     >>> p.pauseAll()

 __Pyrfa.resumeAll()__
-Resume all subscription.
+Resume all subscriptions.

     >>> p.resumeAll()